akeylesslabs/akeyless-go/docs/TargetUpdateDB.md

 NewTargetUpdateDBWithDefaults instantiates a new TargetUpdateDB object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDBDefinedConnectionType

-`func (o *TargetUpdateDB) GetDBDefinedConnectionType() string`

-GetDBDefinedConnectionType returns the DBDefinedConnectionType field if non-nil, zero value otherwise.

-### GetDBDefinedConnectionTypeOk

-`func (o *TargetUpdateDB) GetDBDefinedConnectionTypeOk() (*string, bool)`

-GetDBDefinedConnectionTypeOk returns a tuple with the DBDefinedConnectionType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDBDefinedConnectionType

-`func (o *TargetUpdateDB) SetDBDefinedConnectionType(v string)`

-SetDBDefinedConnectionType sets DBDefinedConnectionType field to given value.

-### HasDBDefinedConnectionType

-`func (o *TargetUpdateDB) HasDBDefinedConnectionType() bool`

-HasDBDefinedConnectionType returns a boolean if a field has been set.

 ### GetAzureClientId